 Change your surroundings.

 Sometimes, toddlers find the worst places to throw a tantrum.
 It can be a restaurant, a supermarket, or the Doctor’s office.
 It can be very difficult to pacify your child when he is crying his eyes out about something, especially in public.
 In such situations, get out of where you are and go somewhere you can be alone with your child.
-A change of surroundings or some kind of diversion can help to take his mind off the original reason of frustration.
+A change of surroundings or some kind of diversion can help to take his mind off the original reason for frustration.

 Reasoning with your toddler will not work, so just go ahead and hug!
 When a child hugs his mom, it releases a hormone called oxytocin in his body which results in him feeling good.
 It helps to calm down his flared up emotions.
 Some soothing words and a comforting hug will surely benefit your toddler and make him feel happy.